ZnZq/hytale_atlas/docs/init/README.md

   51 archive directories, with no clean correspondence.

 **Roadmap change:** Phase 3 (codec extraction) was promoted ahead of Phase 2 (schema statistics), on the trigger the roadmap itself specified.
-The extraction *program* moves earlier still — Phase 1 consumes two of its three artifacts.
+Schema generation moves earlier still — it is a 40-second command, and Phase 1 needs its type table and inheritance markers before pass 1 can run.

 ---

-## Scope boundary — added after Phase 0

-Phase 0 kept finding useful things in the JAR, and the natural drift was to reach for all of them. **`05-CODEC-EXTRACTION.md` §Scope boundary now fixes the line:**

-> **Read data, do not invoke behaviour.**

-Extraction produces exactly three artifacts — the asset type table, the codec schema per type, and reference-typed field markers (the third arrives free inside the second).
-Executing the engine's validators (**Q17**) and reading its internal reference graph (**Q19**) are *filed, not scheduled*: both require populated asset stores, which couples us to how the game initialises rather than to what it declares.
+## Schema extraction — solved by the game, not by us

+**The server ships `--generate-asset-schema <dir>`**, a documented batch mode that writes the entire schema corpus and exits.
+Measured: ~40 s, **104 schemas, 12.7 MB**, with 17 641 field descriptions, an embedded asset-type table (`hytale.path` / `hytale.extension`), per-field inheritance markers, and a `.vscode/settings.json` binding file globs to schemas.

+**No Java code ships in this project.** The extraction step is a subprocess call.

+This required amending the operating constraint, deliberately: the original said "no game process" outright.
+Batch modes that generate a file and exit are now in scope; a live server is still not (`01-VISION.md`).
+Three conditions ride along — see `05-CODEC-EXTRACTION.md` §Hazards:

+- **It emits telemetry we cannot suppress.** No CLI switch exists.
+The user must be told before the run, not after.
+- **It wipes its output directory** before writing.
+Fresh temp dir only.
+- **`common.json` is not valid JSON** — bare `NaN`.
+103 of 104 parse strictly.

+Two corollaries worth keeping:

-The corollary is easy to miss: **learning a rule from the JAR does not create a dependency on it.** Pack priority (Q5) and Asset Editor write semantics (Q7) were read statically and written down.
-We implement them ourselves.
-That is knowledge, not coupling.
+- **Learning a rule from the JAR does not create a dependency on it.** Pack priority (Q5) and Asset Editor write semantics (Q7) were read statically and written down; we implement them ourselves.
+- **Reference targets are *not* machine-marked in the schema.** An earlier revision claimed they were, reasoning from `AssetKeyValidator.updateSchema` in the bytecode; the generated output disproved it.
+Reference resolution stays substantially heuristic (**Q17**, `03-ARCHITECTURE.md` §Confidence).

+**Q17** (deep validation via `--validate-assets`) and **Q19** (the engine's reference graph) remain *filed, not scheduled* — now on cost grounds rather than feasibility.

 ## A worked example that shaped the design